-Participants were recruited from 1) Babeş-Bolyai University (mainly students that received course credit in exchange for participation in the study) and 2) Psychiatric facilities in Romania (Cluj-Napoca and Timişoara).
-A total of 87 participants, aged between 19 and 61 (M = 31.81, SD = 9.78) took part in the study and were included in the analysis.
-Thirty-nine percent were males (N = 34) and had a mean education of 16 years.
-Forty percent of participants that were younger than 18 or had a history of neurological afflictions/substance dependence or reported previous severe VR-induced motion sickness were excluded.
+Participants were recruited from 1) the general public (mainly students that received course credit in exchange for participation in the study).
+A total of 45 participants, aged between 19 and 52 (M = 27.73, SD = 8.44) took part in the study and were included in the analysis.
+Twenty-four percent were males (N = 11) and had a mean education of 16 years.
+Participants that were younger than 18 or had a history of neurological afflictions/substance dependence were excluded.

 Based on the severity of anxious/depressive symptomatology, the sample was divided into healthy participants and participants with elevated symptomatology.
-The criteria that was used for this split was as follows: 1) having a clinical diagnosis of anxiety/depressive disorder (diagnosed by a psychiatrist in the case of psychiatric facility recruitment) and 2) having above-cut-off scores on the Beck Depression Inventory (BDI-II, (Beck et al., 1996) and/or State-Trait Anxiety Inventory (Form Y, STAI-S, (Spielberger et al. 1983).
+The criteria that was used for this split was having above-cut-off scores on the Beck Depression Inventory (BDI-II, (Beck et al., 1996) and/or State-Trait Anxiety Inventory (Form Y, STAI-S, (Spielberger et al. 1983).
 More specifically, to be considered as having elevated symptoms of anxiety/depression, participants had to score equally or above 20 on the BDI-II and/or equally or above 34 on the STAI-S. These scores are considered to represent the threshold between moderate to severe symptoms and low to no symptoms according to the normative studies (Beck et al., 2012; Spielberger et al., 2007).
-Twenty-two participants were taking medication at the time of the study, however, there were no significant differences between medicated and non-medicated participants on the cognitive outcomes.